Are you Race Ready?

 #4 : PFD: Even the most experienced paddlers wear life jackets whenever they’re on the water.
 Recommended for anyone 16 years of age and older; and over 80 lbs is a Belt Pack Manual Inflatable Life Jacket.
 They are uniquely designed that keeps stand up paddle boarders, anglers, boaters and other paddlers safe without compromising movement.

 #5 : Fin: Choosing the correct fin for your SUP Race

 The fin is one of the most important elements of a stand up paddle board, affecting your speed and route.
 There are so many different types of fins with altered shape, different materials, weight and size.
-Depending on the particular conditions you are padding in you want to have the proper fin that will allow for better buoy turns, track straighter in flat water or easily slide through bumps while in the open ocean.
+Depending on the particular conditions you are padding in you want to have the proper fin.
+You will need a fin that will allow for better buoy turns, track straighter in flat water or easily slide through bumps while in the open ocean.